usuimanchi/eLuvLetter/README.md

 3. Click `GitHub`, enter the keyword `eLuvLetter` in the search box to find the previously forked repo, and select it;
 4. Click `Deploy site` to jump into `Site overview` page automatically, click `Site settings`;
 5. Click `Change site name` under `Site information`, modify second-level domain name not conflict to others, and click `Save`;
-6. After the deployment, we can visit `https://%PROJECT_NAME%.netlify.app` to broswe your page (`%PROJECT_NAME%` is the second-level domain name customized just now)
+6. After the deployment, we can visit `https://%PROJECT_NAME%.netlify.app` to broswe your page, where `%PROJECT_NAME%` is the second-level domain name customized by you.

 **Good luck~💖**